 Q: What if my infant requires a special formula?

 A: Your doctor will need to fax a WIC formula request form to our health department.
-If your doctor doesn't have a form, you can obtain one through our offices or print one from this website.
+If your doctor doesn't have a form, you can obtain one through our offices or print one through this website.

 Q: What happens if I miss my WIC nutrition class?